Maryfeiz/1d-computing-basics/README.md

 ```sh
 ./index-generator
 ```

 The output of this script is a html file which should be served by a web service (darkhttpd):

 ```sh
 darkhttpd . --port 12345
 ```

-to see result, open a browser and type `localhost:12345` , then press enter.
+To see the result, open a browser and type `localhost:12345` , then press enter.

 ## Challenge Response